17-25 June 2022

 After the cold trip we made the four-hour journey south to our hotel.

-Rock Ptarmigan proved to be an elusive species until this female on the final day, what a cracker!
+Rock Ptarmigan proved to be an elusive species until the final day, what a cracker!

 Day 8, 24th June 2022.
 The Reykjanes Peninsula